Foreign affairs

 December

-Note: This article appeared in the Australian Financial Review on August 14 2018.
+Note: This article appeared in the Australian Institute for International Affairs’ blog Australian Outlook on December 27 2018.

 December